Hari-jith/Real-Time-Emotion-Detection/README.md

 A deep learning project for detecting human emotions from real-time video.

-The planned system combines **YOLO-based face detection** with a **CNN-based facial emotion classifier** to detect faces in video frames and classify their emotional state in real time.
+The system combines **YOLO-based face detection** with a **CNN-based facial emotion classifier** to detect faces in video frames and classify their emotional state in real time.

 > **Project Status: 🚧 In Progress**
 >
-> The current repository contains the completed **CNN-based facial emotion classification stage**.
-The YOLO-based face detection and real-time video integration stages are yet to be implemented.
+> The **YOLO-based face detection stage** and the **CNN-based facial emotion classification stage** have been completed independently.
+>
+> The remaining major task is to integrate both models into a single real-time video emotion detection pipeline.

 ---